John-R-Wallace-NOAA/FishNIRS/Bias_Correction/README.md

 The bias correction needs to be done not only when a TMA (Traditional Method of Aging) age is given, but also when there is no corresponding TMA for a given age structure.
 Hence the goal of a bias corrected prediction, from scans and/or metadata without the need for traditional aging, can be achieved.

 A functional form (model) is needed that predicts the difference between TMA and the NN predicted age given a new value of the NN predicted age.
-Below a LOWESS (locally weighted scatterplot smoothing) non-parametric model is used with R's splinefun() function for prediction, but if an estimate of the additional error added by using a bias correction is wanted, a GAM with a smoother or a parametric functional form may work.
+Below a LOWESS (locally weighted scatterplot smoothing) non-parametric model is used with R's splinefun() function for prediction.
+A GAM with a lo() or s() with various smoothing parameters ??? - see the code at the bottom of this repo doc.

 <br>
 First some functions are needed: